 The type of laser surgery your healthcare provider will do may depend on your health, the size of your prostate, and the type of tools available.
 The different types of prostate laser surgery are:

 Photoselective vaporization of the prostate (PVP).
 The laser is used to vaporize or melt away the extra prostate tissue.

 Holmium laser ablation of the prostate (HoLAP).
 This type of surgery is similar to PVP, but uses a different kind of laser.

 Holmium laser enucleation of the prostate (HoLEP).
 In this procedure the laser cuts and removes extra tissue.
-An instrument called a morcellator is used to cut the tissue into small pieces.
+A tool cuts the tissue into small pieces.
 This makes them easier to remove.

 Scarring or narrowing of the urethra.
 This can cause trouble urinating.